cbirdlab/makesapdb/README.md

 		tar -zxf taxdump.tar.gz

 ### File Preparation

+Input Fasta must be such that each sequence header is just the key.

+Example (Scientific name):

+		>B.taurus
+		CAAAAACATCGCCTCTTGCAAAATCAATGAATAAGAGGTCCCGCCTGCCCTGTGACTATAAGTTTAACGG
+		CCGCGGTATTTTGACCGTGCGAAGGTAGCGCAATCACTTGTCTTTTAAATGGAGACCTGTATGAATGGCA

+Example (GI):

+		>123
+		CAAAAACATCGCCTCTTGCAAAATCAATGAATAAGAGGTCCCGCCTGCCCTGTGACTATAAGTTTAACGG
+		CCGCGGTATTTTGACCGTGCGAAGGTAGCGCAATCACTTGTCTTTTAAATGGAGACCTGTATGAATGGCA

 ### Quick Start

 Use a single command to convert a Fasta to SAP-compatible Fasta

+Must supply a key type: GI, SCINAME, or TAXID

 		bash makesapdb_wrapper.sh -f <original_fasta_file> -o <SAP_fasta_file> -t <key_type>

 ### Manual Mode

+Does the same as above, but the gi-to-tax command has a wealth of options for more control.

 Use GIs to get taxonomic information.